bradycox/timer.py/README.md

 - 4 minnits and 1 horse
 - twenty horses and fifteen mice

-Maximum allowable timer length is: 69,914,649 hours This is because the datetime python library can't calculate higher dates than this.
+Maximum allowable timer length is: 69,914,649 hours (the datetime python library can't calculate higher dates than this.)

-To install required external packages, use:

-`pip install python-dateutil pyfiglet`

-For Arch:

-`sudo pacman -S python-pyfiglet python-dateutil`
+If you need a longer timer than ~7,975 years, consider immortality.

 :heart: Designed as a Linux command line utility.